curl/everything-curl/http-multipart.md

        <input type="submit" value="Submit">
     </form>

-Which could looks something like this in a web browser
+Which could look something like this in a web browser

 ![a multipart form](multipart-form.png)